Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/rules-engine/README.md

 In the Experience Platform Mobile SDKs, the Rules Engine enables you to integrate the data and functionality of marketing and ad tech to help disparate products communicate.
 The Rules Engine looks for the user interaction and associated data, and when the criteria that you defined in the rules are met, the actions that you specified are triggered.

-The Rules Engine, with [Experience Platform Launch](https://experience.adobe.com/#/data-collection/)'s tag management system, allows for complex if/then/else workflows that can combine multiple solution and extension related behaviors.
+The Rules Engine, with [Data Collection UI](https://experience.adobe.com/#/data-collection/)'s tag management system, allows for complex if/then/else workflows that can combine multiple solution and extension related behaviors.
 You can define and capture the necessary user data and orchestrate how each solution contributes to the user's experience.

-### **Using Bundled Rules** (iOS AEP 3.x Only)
+### Using Bundled Rules (iOS AEP 3.x Only)

-You can include a bundled zip rules file in your app bundle to be used by the SDK before rules have been downloaded from launch.
+You can include a bundled zip rules file in your app bundle to be used by the SDK before rules have been downloaded from Data Collection UI.
 To add bundled rules to your app, follow these steps:
-1. Download the rules zip file using the following URL: https://assets.adobedtm.com/PASTE-ENVIRONMENT-ID-rules.zip replacing "PASTE-ENVIRONMENT-ID" with your launch environment ID.
+1. Download the rules zip file using the following URL: `https://assets.adobedtm.com/PASTE-ENVIRONMENT-ID-rules.zip` replacing `PASTE-ENVIRONMENT-ID` with your launch environment ID.
-2. Rename the zip file to "ADBMobileConfig-rules.zip"
-3. Place the zip anywhere that it is accessible in your app bundle.
+2. Rename the zip file to "ADBMobileConfig-rules.zip" and place the zip anywhere that it is accessible in your app bundle.

 ### **Data elements**